 - Indexes are stored in the ArchiveIndex directory that is located on the Performance Tier.

 On each subsequent offload/copy session, Veeam Backup & Replication reuses these indexes to verify whether new blocks that are about to be transferred to the capacity tier have not been offloaded earlier.
 Verification is done by comparing existing indexes hashes with that of a block being transferred.

 - If backups are created using the per-machine method, indexes are built per backup chain and cannot have any cross references to any other backup chains.
 If all VM data is backed up to a single storage, indexes are built for the whole backup.

 - Indexes are updated every time a backup chain is modified.

 For example, some data might have been removed due to the retention policy threshold, or you may have removed it manually.
 Both scenarios will modify your indexes upon the next successful offload or copy session to maintain consistency.

 - Corrupted indexes can be rebuilt by using the Rescan feature, as described in Rescanning Scale-Out Repositories.

 Once an index is rebuilt, Veeam Backup & Replication will have to wait for 24 hours before it can offload any data again.
-This is necessary to comply with the Eventual Consistency model of Amazon S3.
+This is necessary to comply with the eventual consistency model of S3 compatible object storage repositories.

 ArchiveIndex Directory Structure